 How Orthodontic Retainers are Worn

 Because teeth can continue to move throughout life, we feel that individuals who have undergone orthodontic therapy should wear retainers indefinitely.
-A patient should wear retainers all the time for one year following the removal of braces.
+A patient should wear retainers 24 hours a day (taking them out only to eat and brush) for six months following the removal of braces.

 How to Care for Orthodontic Retainers